 If your seller performance metrics aren’t up to scratch, eBay may implement selling restrictions on your account.

-This can prevent you from listing certain products or obtaining eBay’s Best Match position.
+This can prevent you from selling certain products or obtaining eBay’s Best Match position.
 These restrictions aim to limit your sales until your metrics and service standards improve. eBay doesn’t want to ban you completely, but it doesn’t want too many shoppers at risk of late shipments or cancelled orders.

 Sellers should consider this a wake-up call.
 If you don’t up your game, your account may end up suspended completely.

-eBay may implement account suspensions for seven, ten or 30 days – or even indefinitely!
+eBay may implement account suspensions for seven, ten or 30 days – or even indefinitely.
 A full suspension is usually the outcome of a serious violation of eBay’s rules and policies.

 One account suspension can also lead to eBay shutting down other accounts associated with your household.
 If you have a history of receiving warnings or restrictions, this may be your last chance to turn things around before you’re suspended from eBay indefinitely.